merely-useful/py-rse/index.md

 Online meetings provide special challenges,\index{meetings!online}
 both in the context of regulating how often individuals speak, as well as running meetings in general.
-[This discussion][troy-meetings] of why online meetings are often frustrating and unproductive points out that in most online meetings, the first person to speak during a pause gets the floor.
+@Troy2018 discusses why online meetings are often frustrating and unproductive and points out that in most online meetings, the first person to speak during a pause gets the floor.
 As a result,